 Each gift in the catalogue has been selected on a needs basis.
-So when you buy a scholarship for a girl in India, that’s because girls’ education has been identified as a critical need in the communities where ChildFund works.
+So when you buy a bomb clearance on community farm land in Laos, that’s because clearing unexploded mines and bombs has been identified as a critical need in the communities where ChildFund works.

-While gifts relating to education, health care and livelihoods are regularly included in the catalogue, new items this year include postie bikes and motorbike mechanic apprenticeships, due to the increased need for reliable transport and skills for young people in an emerging industry.
+While gifts relating to education, health care and livelihoods are regularly included in the catalogue, new items this year include:

 How are gifts allocated?